Steatorrhea

 Steatorrhea (or steatorrhoea) is the presence of excess fat in feces.
 Stools may be bulky and difficult to flush, have a pale and oily appearance, and can be especially foul-smelling.
 An oily anal leakage or some level of fecal incontinence may occur.
 There is increased fat excretion, which can be measured by determining the fecal fat level.
-The definition of how much fecal fat constitutes steatorrhea has not been standardized.

 Causes

 Impaired digestion or absorption can result in fatty stools.

 Possible causes include exocrine pancreatic insufficiency, with poor digestion from lack of lipases, loss of bile salts, which reduces micelle formation, and small intestinal disease-producing malabsorption.
 Various other causes include certain medicines that block fat absorption or indigestible or excess oil/fat in diet.

 The absence of bile secretion can cause the feces to turn gray or pale.
 Bile is responsible for the brownish color of feces.
+In addition to this, bile also plays a role in fat absorption, where dietary lipids are combined so that pancreatic lipases can hydrolyze them before going towards the small intestine.
+Without bile acids, this pathway would have a hard time occurring, which would lead to fat malabsorption and make steatorrhea more probable to occur.
 Other features of fat malabsorption may also occur such as reduced bone density, difficulty with vision under low light levels, bleeding, bruising, and slow blood clotting times.